 As part of Aurora’s efforts to redevelop and improve the city, the building is being restored.
 Soon enough, the campus will be revitalized into senior housing, educational facilities, apartments, and health care offices.

 Kluber Architects + Engineers was selected by Fox Valley Developers and Konrad Construction to restore the facility to a new vision.
-Before it makes its debut, take a moment to learn more about the property and its plan for the future!
+The Project Management team, led by Jeff Bruns and Clayton Haldeman, played an instrumental role in bringing a new reality to this once-abandoned facility.
+Take a moment to learn more about the property and how it got to where it is today!

 “This has been such an exciting project that all started with the idea of transforming an abandoned hospital campus, which had become a scare on a once vibrant neighborhood, into the catalyst of regeneration for this east side Aurora neighborhood.”